operator-framework/operator-sdk/doc/operator-capabilities.md

 - Operand can be upgraded in the process of upgrading the Operator, or
 - Operand can be upgraded as part of changing the CR
-- Operator understands how to upgrade older versions of the Operand, managed previously by an older version of the Operato
+- Operator understands how to upgrade older versions of the Operand, managed previously by an older version of the Operator

 **Upgrade of the Operator**

-- Operator can upgraded seamlessly and can either still manage older versions of the Operand or update them
+- Operator can be upgraded seamlessly and can either still manage older versions of the Operand or update them
 - Operator conveys inability to manage an unsupported version of the Operand in the `status` section of the CR

 **Example:** An Operator managing a database can update an existing database from a previous to a newer version without data loss.
 The Operator might do so as part of a configuration change or as part of an update of the Operator itself.